pytroll/pytroll/web/source/quickstart_viirs.rst

     >>> print global_data['DNB'].info
         {'units': 'W sr-1 m-2', 'band_id': 'DNB'}

-So, we see the unit is W/(sr*m²).
-The units in the HDF5 SDR file is W/(sr*cm²) but in pytroll we keep to the physical units dictated by the netCDF `CF convention`_ on metadata.
+The units in the HDF5 SDR file is W/(sr*cm²) (see table 2.18.2-1, page 355 of the NPOESS Common Data Format Control Book - Volume III - D34862-03 Rev E CDRL No. A014).
+But in pytroll we keep to the physical units dictated by the netCDF `CF convention`_ on metadata, which is W/(sr*m²).

+Observe that this is really the spectral radiance *integrated* over the entire band of wavelengths from 500 to 900 nm, and *not* a spectral radiance (e.g. unit W/(sr*m²*μm) which is otherwise common for narrow band channels.

     >>> print global_data['DNB'].data
     [[-- 25.2138214111 24.7121238708 ..., 34.5851135254 36.7595329285